1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td>

-Sr Software Engineer 2
+Staff Engineer

 </td></tr>
 <tr><td  markdown="1">

-- Consistently delivers on time and on target, even on large tasks, and can define scope to meet stakeholder expectations
-- Leads team planning and communication, and can lead inter-team communication when needed
+- Leads cross-teams projects and initiatives, and inter-team communication
-- Leads improvements in engineering best practices
-- Provides accurate effort estimates for large initiatives, and clarifies assumptions, even when the scope is still ambiguous
+- Identifies org-level opportunities, prioritizes, plans, and creates buy-in for resolution
+- Mentors engineers and fosters their growth
+- Coach teams to continuously improve delivery pace and quality
+- Can step in as a contributor on any team when needed

 </td></tr>
 </table>